M1918 240 mm howitzer: Description

 The M1918 was similar to most mobile siege cannons of World War I. With the exception of the caliber and a few minor details, it was an exact copy of the French 280 mm howitzer.
-It was moved in four large sections by heavy tracked ten ton tractors.
+It was moved in four large sections by heavy tracked 10-ton Artillery Tractors.
 There was also a fifth large load for the erection of the frame and other items needed to assemble the four main cannon components from their specialized transport wagons.
 The total weight of the five loads was 21.5 tons and was limited to a road speed of only 5 miles per hour.
 The first load was the 16-1/2 foot cannon barrel, the second load was the recoil mechanism, the third load was the carriage-aiming mount and the fourth the ground base.
 After a site was chosen, installation began with the handheld-tool digging of a large recoil pit, and then assembly of an iron beam erection structure over the emplacement pit.
 Under the best conditions, installation required four to six hours.